 Mobility Lab believes – through storytelling, original research, events, and strategic partnerships – we can effectively gain local and national industry-wide funding for more and better transportation options for all people.

 TDM is the flip side of infrastructure.
-It focuses on helping people use the infrastructure in place for transit, ridesharing, walking, biking, and telework.
-It is cost-effective in guiding the design of our transportation and physical infrastructure so that alternatives to driving are naturally encouraged and our systems are better balanced.
+It focuses on helping people use the infrastructure in place for transit, ridesharing, walking, biking, telework, and driving.
+It is cost-effective in guiding the design of our transportation and physical infrastructure so that alternatives to driving alone are naturally encouraged and our systems are better balanced.

 As Mobility Lab CEO Lois DeMeester says, “Traffic jams occur when demand for our infrastructure exceeds supply.
 Transportation demand management offers fiscally responsible programs that promote better use of our existing infrastructure.”